 Diaries of William Terrell Eddins, 1901, 1908-1915, 1937-1942.

 Terms Governing Use:

-The collection also includes a photograph of the Eddins family, ca. 1901, and transcripts of the daily diaries, including explanatory notes and name indexes, compiled by William Terrell Eddins' son John Eddins.
+Additional material in the collection includes one volume of notes concerning Eddins' experiences and acquaintances during his army service in Europe, ca. 1918-1919; a photograph of the Eddins family, ca. 1901; and transcripts of the daily diaries, including explanatory notes and name indexes, compiled by Eddins' son, John.
 The transcripts are available both in paper form and in electronic word processing files.

 Volume listing available.

 Additional Physical Form:

 Diaries. aat Floppy disks. aat Machine-readable artifacts. aat Photographs. aat Transcripts. aat

 Bushnell (Fla.)
 Edenfield (Fla.)
 Florida Religion Florida Social life and customs